A11yhacks/Wayfindr_Raspberry_Pi/documentation/readme.md

 The activity relies on a number of different sounds in order to function:

-* x.wav - played when a beacon with a minor value of x is encountered.
-* preclue.wav - played before each clue.
+* ALERT_GENERAL.wav - played before each instruction is spoken.
-* startup.wav - played when all the setup is complete.
+* ALERT_JOURNEY_COMPLETE.wav - played after the final instruction of the root has been spoken.
-* intro.wav - the introduction sound.
-In our implementation this was a clue.

-Use a sound recorder of your choice - E.G. Audacity to record the various sounds taking care to ensure that the names are exactly like the ones above.